zerospiel/docs/docs/quickstarts/quickstart-2-gcp.md

 # QuickStart 2 - GCP target environment

-> NOTE:
-> GCP cluster deployment is supported in K0rdent 0.2.0 and above.

 In this QuickStart unit, we'll be gathering information and performing preparatory steps to enable
 {{{ docsVersionInfo.k0rdentName }}} (running on your management node) to manage clusters on GCP and deploying a child cluster.